TimBurg/MA_thesis_markdown/source/07_theory.md

 it is demanded that the interpolant reproduces the original functions values at special points $x_i$ ie.:
 \begin{equation}S(x_i) = F(x_i) \quad \forall i\in \Xi \label{eq:interpolation_condition} \end{equation}
 Where $\Xi$ is some finite (possibly scattered) dataset in $\mathbb{R}^N$ (multivariate) ie. a set $(\xi, f_\xi) \in \mathbb{R}^N \times \mathbb{R}$.
 The functions considered here are scalar valued.
-A construction of vector-valued interpolants from scalar-valued conmponent-ones ist straightforward.
+A construction of vector-valued interpolants from scalar-valued-component ones ist straightforward.

-Interpolants are usually constructed from some function space which in this case is made up of Radial-basis-functions.
+Interpolants are constructed from some function space which in this case is made up of Radial-basis-functions centered at the interpolation centers.
+Due to this dependence on the centers the spaces are individual to the interpolation.

+Radial-basis-functions are multivariate functions constructed from univariate functions of  the form
+$\varphi:[0,\infty)\mapsto\mathbb{R}$ superimposed over the euclidean norm.
+Special monotonicity properties of those functions lead to unisolvent interpolation as explained in the next section.
+Radial basis functions can also be introduced as multivariate functions $\varphi:\mathbb{R}^3\mapsto\mathbb{R}$ that then need to be even ie. $\varphi(x) = \varphi(-x)$.
+The norm usually denotes the standard euclidian norm which is essential for the convergence results.
+Some information about other norms is given in [@wendland_scattered_2005 p.83,84]

-Radial-basis-functions are special in that they allow easy interpolation of scattered multivariate data with guaranteed existence and uniqueness results.
+Radial-basis-functions are special in that they allow easy interpolation of scattered multivariate data of arbitrary dimension with guaranteed existence and uniqueness results.
+This is unique to this method and can not be achieved by polynomial interpolation for example.

 In general, different interpolants do behave differently for the space in between the datasites and are distinguished by their approximation and or convergence properties for special classes or cases of $F$.
 However, when no original function(just the values $F(x_i)$) is given the accuracy of an interpolation can not generally be assessed.
-Because this is the case here, determining qualities for the RBF-interpolant are discussed in section ...
+Because this is the case here, determining qualities for the RBF-interpolant are discussed in [@sec:surf_cond]

-Radial-basis-function interpolation constructs the interpolant $S$ as a linear combination of scaled Radial-basis-functions centered at the
+The interpolant $S$ is constructed as a linear combination of scaled Radial-basis-functions centered at the
 datasites:
 $$S(x) = \sum_i \alpha_i\varphi(\lVert x-x_i\rVert)$$

-The Radial-basis-functions themselves are functions of the form $\varphi:\mathbb{R}\mapsto\mathbb{R}$ The norm denotes the standard euclidian norm which is essential for the convergence results [see @buhmann_radial_nodate p]

 By introducing the interpolation matrix $A$ as:
 \begin{equation}A= \varphi(\lVert x_i - x_j\rVert)|_{i,j} \label{eq:interpolation_matrix}\end{equation}